BillJr99/Ursinus-CS173/_pages/Activities/activity-testing.md

   goals:
     - To be able to design test cases for unit testing a program
     - To design code modules for unit testing
+  warmup: "We know that a signed 32-bit value, in seconds, will overflow in 68 years.
+How long would a 64-bit value last before overflowing?"
   models:
     - model: |
         <script type="syntaxhighlighter" class="brush: cpp"><![CDATA[